The Commanding Heights: United Kingdom

 London was the center of the so-called First Era of Globalization because of the power and resources of the British Empire.
 However, World War I severely weakened Britain, causing massive unemployment.
 The United Kingdom successfully held out during World War II and emerged victorious, but the war effectively caused the dismantling of its empire.

 Winston Churchill was influenced by the work of Hayek and opposed heavy government interference in the British economy.
 However, the Labour Party, led by Clement Attlee, came to power in force after the 1945 general election and was dedicated to government controls to prevent another economic crisis.
 The United Kingdom's major industries were nationalized over the following decades (including the Bank of England, electricity, water, natural gas, railways, mining, bus transport, telecommunications, along with large portions of the oil, shipbuilding, aerospace, automotive, and steel industries.

 Basic human services such as healthcare and university education were brought under government control and made available for free, while rents in the private housing market were regulated and council housing provided homes for around a third of the population by the late 1970s.
 Meanwhile, practically all occupations and wages were heavily regulated and unionized.

 The practices became so prevalent that even Conservative governments elected after the initial wave of nationalisations in the late 1940s kept them.
 However, during the 1970s, massive strikes by unions (see the Three-Day Week and Winter of Discontent) and other economic woes, such as the 1973 oil crisis, almost ground the British economy to a halt.
-Thatcher, an ardent admirer of Hayek, began privatizatizing industries.
+Thatcher, an ardent admirer of Hayek, began privatizing industries.
 While her results were initially mixed, the Falklands War brought on a nationalistic fervor that kept Thatcher in office long enough to keep her reforms in place.
 Even when the Labour Party later came back to power, it did not attempt to challenge the key principles of Thatcherism.